RCONS74/RCONS74/README.md

 - 💞️ I’m looking to collaborate on Pyth
 - 📫 How to reach me i'm an introvert
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have 4+ years of experience making hacks in LUAU
+- ⚡ Fun fact: I have 6+ years of experience making hacks in LUA

 <!---
 RCONS74/RCONS74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.